mlratino/MariaRatinoTechnicalResume/README.md

 •	Experienced manager with marketing, sales, and promotional experience leading up to 20 people in several types of sales environments over ten years

-Professional Experience
+## Professional Experience

-Laboratory Technician, BTS, RCT October 2012 to 2019 Lubrizol– Wickliffe, Ohio
+### Laboratory Technician, BTS, RCT October 2012 to 2019
+Lubrizol– Wickliffe, Ohio
 •	Internal Auditor- ANAB Certified to ISO/IEC 17025

-•	Multi-tasking, production quality technician across dozens of ASTM methods, participating in audits and ILS studies to ensure that testing aligns with industry
+•	Multi-tasking, productive quality technician across dozens of ASTM methods, participating in audits and ILS studies to ensure that testing aligns with industry

 •	Identifies opportunities for waste reduction in the form of over-processing in high production quality setting.
 Executes sustainable improvements effectively and thoughtfully